spkdroid/Lemonade/README.md

   - Architecture planning and design patterns
   - Code review and optimization suggestions
   - Documentation and technical writing assistance

+All contributions from AI tools were reviewed, verified, and curated by the author.

 ### Special Thanks